-In summary, a small part of \textsc{JProject} is in charge of handling configuration files.
-The project declares a dependency to a third-party library that facilitates this task.
-Consequently, the project imports additional code that is not necessary.
-The Java packaging mechanism includes all the unnecessary bytecode in the \jar file of the application at each release, regardless of the functionalities that the project actually uses.

-This simplified example illustrates the typical characteristics of Java projects: they are composed of a main module and import third-party dependencies; all the code of the main module, the dependencies, and the transitive dependencies are packaged in the project's \jar; the existence of disjoint execution paths makes Java projects susceptible to include unnecessary functionalities from libraries declared as dependencies.
+This example illustrates the characteristics of Java projects: they are composed of a main module and import third-party dependencies.
+All the code of the main module, the dependencies, and the transitive dependencies is packaged in the project's \jar.
+Also, the existence of disjoint execution paths makes Java projects susceptible to include unnecessary functionalities from third-party libraries.

-In this paper, we focus on removing unnecessary functionalities from compiled Java projects and their dependencies in order to mitigate software bloat.
-This involves the detection and removal of the reachable bytecode instructions that do not provide any functionalities to the project at runtime, both in its own classes and the classes of its dependencies.
+In this paper, we focus on debloating functionalities from compiled Java projects and their dependencies.
+This involves the detection and removal of the reachable bytecode instructions that do not provide any functionalities to the project at runtime, both in the project's own classes and in the classes of its dependencies.
 The objective of this bytecode transformation is to reduce the size of the project while still providing the same functionalities to its clients.